Hochul prepares for spotlight as Cuomo steps aside

 It remains to be seen how involved Cuomo will be in state government over the next two weeks, or how he'll manage handing over authority — something he rarely ceded during his time in office.

-His circle of advisers has shrunk, but his closest aide and policymaking partner — Melissa DeRosa — made a surprise return to Cuomo's side after having announced her resignation from the administration Sunday.
+His circle of advisers has shrunk, but his closest aide and policymaking partner Melissa DeRosa — who was a familiar face at Cuomo's side during his televised briefings on New York’s fight against the coronavirus pandemic — made a surprise return after having announced her resignation from the administration Sunday.
 The governor's office said she will remain in her job as secretary to the governor until Cuomo departs.

+Cuomo's decision to quit came exactly one week after Attorney General Letitia James released a report concluding he sexually harassed 11 women.

+For days after the report came out, Cuomo insisted to those close to him that he could weather the storm, but even his closest outside advisers told him it would be impossible.

 Leaders in the state legislature have yet to say whether they plan on dropping an impeachment investigation that has been ongoing since March, and which had been expected to conclude in the coming weeks.

-Note: This story has been corrected to remove an erroneous reference to Hochul speaking in the same room where Cuomo had his coronavirus briefings.